psnaz/freezing-happy/README.md

 ### Frameworks, Libraries and Programs Used

-- Pixabay.com: Pixabay was used to find images but images found thanks to iStock ad placed on the site
+- [Pixabay.com](https://pixabay.com/): Pixabay was originally used to find images but images found thanks to iStock ad placed on the site
-- Canva.com: Canva Color Palette Generator was used to create a color palette and Canva was used to create a mock-up design, and for resizing and editing images.
+- [Canva.com](https://www.canva.com/): [Canva Color Palette Generator](https://www.canva.com/colors/color-palette-generator/) was used to create [my color palette](https://docs.google.com/document/d/e/2PACX-1vQFfVufLElq5SqE56QDL7nFfoI3bhFWDxp9opZS1hYrAaxy3xVWU4ntsD4DvSYZcEZgi_9Ez7hbboe5/pub) and Canva was used to create [my wireframe design](https://drive.google.com/file/d/1eJwBfbEYS5F_1b5bzXBn2bcpLrGb8VKd/view?usp=sharing), and for resizing and editing images.
-- Google Fonts: Google fonts were used to import the ‘Lato’ and ‘Inspiration’ fonts into the style.css files.
-Font Lato was used throughout the project, font Inspiration used on banners for aesthetic and UX purposes.
+- [Google Fonts](https://fonts.google.com/): Google fonts were used to import the ‘Lato’ and 'Licorice' fonts into the style.css files.
+My favourite font Lato was used throughout the project, Canva font 'Inspiration' was not available on GoogleFonts, therefore was replaced by the font 'Licorice' and used on banners for decorative purposes.
 - Git: Git was used for version control by utilizing the Gitpod terminal - to commit to Git and push to GitHub
 - GitHub: Github is used to store the project's code after being pushed from Git.
 - GoogleDev Tools used to see the element positioning and responsiveness
-- TinyPNG was used to compress the images
+- [TinyPNG](https://tinypng.com/) was used to compress the images
-- FontAwesome used for social media icons: FB, IG, YT
+- [FontAwesome](https://fontawesome.com/) used for social media icons: FB, IG, YT

 ## Credits